laserpants/trombone/docs/route-format.rst

 Request body JSON values
 ************************

-When a JSON-formatted request body is present, the dispatch handler will first try to parse the object and substitute placeholders in the template with values whose keys corresponding to the names of the variables being considered.
+When a JSON-formatted request body is present, the dispatch handler will first try to parse the object and substitute placeholders in the template with values whose keys corresponding to the names of the concerned variables.

 ..  =======================  ==========================
     Route configuration:     ``POST /customer  <>  INSERT INTO customer (name, address, phone) VALUES ( {{name}}, {{address}}, {{phone}} )``